codger-php/generate/README.md

 recipes together to build more complex recipes.
 Delegating is done by calling the `Codger\Generate\Recipe::delegate` method.

 The first argument is the name of the recipe to delegate to.
-Any additional parameters to `delegate` are passed verbatim as arguments to the delegated recipe.
-All these follow the same rules as when calling from the CLI.
+The optional second argument is an array of arguments to pass to the delegated recipe, as if it were called from the CLI.

 ## User feedback
 Via the `Codger\Generate\InOutTrait` recipes provide the `info` and `error`